Keyboard shortcuts

 }

-Display the walletUrl as a QR code or direct link.
-On mobile, the EUDI wallet app opens automatically.
+Display walletUrl as a QR code.
+On mobile, it opens the EUDI wallet directly via the eudi-openid4vp:// deep link.

 Step 4: Receive the Webhook

-Once the user completes the action, PYLON POSTs the result to your callbackUrl:
+When the user completes verification, PylonID POSTs to your callbackUrl:

 {